Dr. A. (Alberto) Pérez de Alba Ortíz

 Inverse design of zeolitic phases

-Co-supervised PhD project 1: Chaohong Wang
+Co-supervised PhD researcher: Chaohong Wang

 Promotor: Marjolein Dijkstra (Soft Condensed Matter, Utrecht University)